basham/rx-ui-patterns/README.md

 ### Reuse stateful logic

 React Hooks can be [refactored into reusable functions](https://reactjs.org/docs/hooks-custom.html).
 Such functions are named in the format of `use<Thing>`.
-However, built-in React Hooks, such as `useState`, `useEffect`, and others can only be called within the context of a React component.
+However, built-in React Hooks (such as `useState`, `useEffect`, and others) can only be called within the context of a React component.

 ```jsx
 function useCount (defaultValue = 0) {